guillaume-guerdoux/tournee_infirmiers/README.md

 * Crossing-over: given two schedules, for every nurse, we generate a new schedule by mixing the two parent schedules.
 This gives us a new schedule that is added to the population.
 * Selection: the schedules are compared by pairs, and the one that performs better (with regards to the fitness function) is deleted --- most of the time.
 Some schedules that are worse than their opponent can still randomly win with some probability; this allows the population to not converge too fast towards a mediocre solution and to keep diversity.

+#### Limitation : distances matrix
+For this algorithm to run properly, we need to access all distances between all patients and the office.
+This requires multiple calls to Google Maps API, for which we didn't purchase a professional-use API Key.
+We are thus limited in the number of queries we can send at the same time : a "time.sleep" is necessary for us to be able to caculate all the distances.
+The consequence of this is that the creation and modification of this distance matrix is a very long process (about an hour).
+A couple of ideas to improve this could be the purchase of an API Key, or setting up a CRON process that would update the distance matrix at night.

 ## Timeline

 The project will be carried out in Agile methodology.
 Here is a summary of the progress so far.